 Webinars to Learn More

 USDA hosted four webinars to assist eligible entities in preparing proposals for the FY 2015 Request for Applications.
-All webinars were recorded and will available via this webpage within 1-2 weeks of initial viewing.
-The presentation slides can be found below.
+Please visit our Webinar page by clicking here for recordings from these webinars.

 To assist applicants in preparing their grant submissions, USDA has shared winning proposals from the FY 2014 round of funding.
 Each grant application will be unique to the applicant and the community it is intended to serve; the samples below should not be considered as templates or guides.
 They are illustrative only.